jdtaylor7/prometheus/README.md

 ##### Arch Linux

-The above dependencies can be installed via the following packages from the official Arch Linux repositories:
+The above dependencies can be installed on Arch Linux via the following packages from the official Arch Linux repositories:

 ```
 sudo pacman -Syu cmake glfw-x11 assimp